BODHEESH/bodhi-form-validation/README.md

 Bodhi Form Validations provides a comprehensive solution for form validation in JavaScript/TypeScript applications.
 Key benefits include:

-- **Type Safety**: Full TypeScript support with detailed type definitions
+- **Type Safety**: Full TypeScript support with comprehensive type definitions
-- **Flexibility**: Supports simple to complex validation scenarios
+- **Flexibility**: Customize validation rules to match your exact requirements
 - **Extensibility**: Easy to extend with custom validation rules
 - **Framework Agnostic**: Works with any JavaScript framework
 - **Performance**: Optimized for both small and large forms